iamshreyashh/Neo/README.md

 # VOYAGE
 Hello Frens !
-Welcome to the voyage repo, this app will not stop here ! / In next stage it going to be decetralized !!
+Welcome to the voyage repo,
+Built this project on MERN stack. will be posting the code and link soon.